ucsd-hep-ex/hepcat-ml-fpga-setup/README.md

 chmod +x Xilinx_Unified_2020.1_0602_1208_Lin64.bin && sudo ./Xilinx_Unified_2020.1_0602_1208_Lin64.bin
 ```

 You will need to log in with a Xilinx username/password.
-Here are my credentials:
-- Username: `jduarte@ucsd.edu`
-- Password: `yi6thet@VED`

 Keep all the default settings and press continue until it starts downloading/installing.